pratheekrebala/jupyterhub-authenticator/README.md

 #c.JSONWebTokenAuthenticator.header_name = 'Authorization'                         # default value
 ```

-You should be able to start jupyterhub. :)
+You should be able to start JupyterHub. :)

 ## Contributing